 Prince William & Manassas is home to Prince William Forest Park, the largest Piedmont Forest in the National Park Service and the largest green space in the DC metro area.
-Can you imagine how beautiful this park is when all of the green leaves change to be orange, red, and yellow?
-One of the best ways to enjoy the colorful leaves in Prince William Forest Park is to go on a hike or nature walk during the fall season.
-Make sure to bring your camera to capture the beautiful views!
+Imagine how beautiful this park is when all of the green leaves change to be orange, red, and yellow.
+Hike or take a nature walk and experience the Prince William Forest Park's exquisite beauty.
+Don't forget to bring your camera!

 Potomac Mills is the perfect place to visit to update your wardrobe for the fall season.
 Potomac Mills is the largest outlet mall in Virginia and has over 200 stores for shoppers to choose from.
 With great prices and a wide variety of options, you will undoubtedly find everything you want and need.

-- Take a historic hike at Leesylvania State Park
+Take a historic hike at Leesylvania State Park or Manassas National Battlefield

 5. Taste Seasonal Brews

 Prince William & Manassas is home to unique breweries located in Manassas, Woodbridge, and Gainesville.
 You can bet that these breweries will be rolling out some seasonally inspired beers and taking part in Oktoberfest celebrations.
 For those of you who like pumpkin-flavored everything, I’m sure you cannot wait to get ahold of some seasonal pumpkin beer.